MarcoFontana48/AUSL-Romagna-microservizi-CCE-proposta-di-progetto/README.md

 get_dummy_requests_total
 ```

-See the amount of WRITE requests for a specific entity:
+See the amount of WRITE requests for a specific entity (creation only):
 ```text
 create_dummy_requests_total
 ```